johnpaulbrg/Visit-Scotland-Technical-Challenge/README.md

   ]
 }
 ```
-- userId: Original string identifier (e.g. test.user)
+- userId: Original string identifier (e.g. test.user).
-- items: Array of ItemResponse objects
+- items: Array of ItemResponse objects.
-- Each item includes all relevant fields
+- Each item includes all relevant fields.
-- Optional fields like description, image, date, and metadata are omitted if null
+- Optional fields like description, image, date, and metadata are omitted if null.

 ### Error Handling